kobiyoyo/RailsJWTToken/README.md

 end
 ````
 ### Routes
-Add an api namespace using scopes,This time let's add an "auth/" scope to all of our api routes.
-That will add "auth" to the path but not to the controller or model.i edited the default route to `user_token controller`.
+Add an API namespace using scopes, This time let's add an "auth/" scope to all of our API routes.
+That will add "auth" to the path but not to the controller or model.
+I edited the default route to `user_token controller`.
 ````ruby

 # config/routes.rb